OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Lectures_-_Teacher_view.md

 selected.
 Now you can search for a user, for example.
 All courses with absence management by this user will then be displayed.

 A class can also be displayed.
-For example, the column with the user names or the e-mail is copied from a class list and inserted into the field "User name, e-mail or institution number".
+For example, the column with the usernames or the e-mail is copied from a class list and inserted into the field "Username, e-mail or institution number".
 You can also select a semester under execution period.
 Semesters can only be selected if they have been entered in the administration.
 Otherwise, a start and end date is selected manually.
 For